vszakats/hb/README.md

 platform on a system location, or you wish to use a non-standard location.
-Typically, you need to do this on non-\*nix (Windows, MS-DOS, OS/2) systems for all packages and for a few packages on \*nix which are not available through official package managers (f.e.
+Typically, you need to do this on non-\*nix (Windows, MS-DOS, OS/2) systems for all packages and for a few packages on \*nix which are not available via official package managers (f.e.
 ADS Client).

 Note that Harbour is tuned to use 3rd party **binary** packages in their default, unmodified &ndash; "vanilla" &ndash; install layout created by their